-MUCH has been written in recent years about the emergence of modernist culture in fin de siècle Europe and the resistance it met from cultural traditionalists.
+Of modernist culture in fin de siècle Europe and the resistance it met from cultural traditionalists.
 The earliest clashes between traditionalism and modernism usually occurred in the legal arena, where police censors sought to uphold traditional norms against the modernist onslaught.
 How successful was the state in combatting emergent modernist cultural movements?
-Arno Mayer, in a recent analysis of the persistence of the old regime in Europe before 1914, maintains that: "In the long run, the victory of the modernists were effectively bridled and isolated, if need be with legal and administrative controls."1
+Arno Mayer, in a recent analysis of the persistence of the old regime in Europe before 1914, maintains that: "In the long run, the victory of the modernists may have been inevitable.
+In the short run, however, the modernists were effectively bridled and isolated, if need be with legal and administrative controls."
+1

-In Germany, the first stirrings of modern literature-if perhaps not yet of full modernism-began with the naturalists, also called the "realists," the "youngest Germans," or simply "the Moderns."2 Naturalists
+In Germany, the first stirrings of modern literature-if perhaps not yet of full modernism-began with the naturalists, also called the "realists," the "youngest Germans," or simply "the Moderns."
+Naturalists